 Intended as the culminating phase of formal training for career professionals in mental health counseling and related work, COU 691 is a one (1) to (6) semester hour graduate level course designed to afford students a supervised opportunity to successfully apply the knowledge and skills acquired in the academic portion of their MAC program, as well as to develop and refine their practical, working mastery of mental health counseling theory and methods.
-In this process, the student is able to acquire new knowledge while building and applying professional expertise.
+In this process, the student is able to acquire new knowledge while building and applying ---through experience a solid foundation of professional expertise.
 Opportunity is provided for the demonstration of professional proficiency and independent competency.